Derren Brown: Controversies

+Brown has faced allegations of using stooges in his work.
+Viewers complained that the subject of Apocalypse was an actor, pointing to his CastingCallPro account as evidence; Brown dismissed these allegations as conspiracy theories and called them untrue and hurtful, while the head of CastingCallPro pointed out that the subject had created an account on the website a long time ago but never completed his profile or looked for work on the website.

 Personal life

 Although Brown's parents were not practising Christians, they sent him to Bible classes from the age of five because they believed it was the "right thing to do".
-In an effort to deal with issues of self-esteem and sexuality, he became an evangelical Christian throughout his teenage years in order to present himself as confident and asexual; by his 20s, he had decided that his belief in Christianity had no basis, and he became an atheist.
-By 48, Brown revealed in an interview with Russell Brand that he had since regained his belief in spirituality.
-He states that this was based on his own coming of age and need to "surrender" his ego to the possibility of "transcending to something larger than the self."
-He came out as gay at the age of 30.
-He revealed that he was dating a designer named Marc at the time, though they later ended their eight-year relationship.
+In an effort to deal with self-esteem and sexuality issues, he became an evangelical Christian as a teenager in order to present himself as confident and asexual, but by the end of his teenage years, he decided that his beliefs had no basis and became an atheist.

+In 2007, at the age of 36, Brown came out as gay via an article in The Independent on Sunday.
+He was dating a designer named Marc at the time, though they later separated after eight years together.

-Since 2004, Brown has been the patron of the Parrot Zoo Trust in Friskney, Lincolnshire.
-In an interview with LeftLion magazine, he said, "I'm a big fan of parrots.
+Brown has been the patron of the Parrot Zoo Trust in Friskney since 2004.
+He told LeftLion, "I'm a big fan of parrots.
 I think they're fascinating creatures.
 Many of them live for longer than us humans and it's interesting to me the way they learn to mimic human voices even though they don't really comprehend what they're saying."

+Brown's signature look consisted of short brown hair with sideburns and a goatee until he shaved both his head and face in 2013, though he now occasionally sports stubble.
+He told The Times later that year, "I'm really not fussed about losing my hair.
+I started going bald when I was doing TV, and the make-up artist started putting all this powdery stuff on to thicken it.
+I got balder and balder and they put more and more of the stuff on, until it got to this weird point where on TV I had a full head of hair, but in real life I very obviously didn't."